aidanaarts/technical-test/README.md

 ### Installation

-1. Download the zip file
+1. Download the zip file by clicking on code -> download zip
 2. Open via a live server or by opening the html file on your browser.